Now in Private Beta · API Access Available

 The security stack has become autonomous.
 SOAR playbooks fire in seconds.
 AI agents triage, enrich, and route alerts without analyst review.
 The intelligence infrastructure feeding them has not kept up.

 Vendor confidence scores are static numbers designed for triage, not deterministic verdicts an agent can act on.
 They decay on timers, not on evidence.
-Single dimensions where autonomous systems need five.
+Single dimensions where autonomous systems need many.

 "Attackers now hand off from initial access to secondary threat actor in 22 seconds.
 A timeline no human-in-the-loop workflow can match."